 On this page we have summarised the key support that is available for pubs and hospitality businesses as a result of the COVID-19 pandemic.
 This page will be regularly updated as new schemes are released and/or modified.

 Last updated: 30th April 2021

-The Coronavirus Job Retention Scheme, also known as the furlough scheme, has been extended to 30th April 2021.
+The Coronavirus Job Retention Scheme, also known as the furlough scheme, has been extended to 30th September 2021.
 Details about the extension are available here.

 Check to find:

 The furlough scheme (CJRS) has been extended until the end of September 2021.
 The level of the grant will remain at 80% until the end of June, at which point the Scheme will begin to taper.
 The UK Government will continue to pay 80% of employees’ usual wages for the hours not worked, up to a cap of £2,500 per month, up to the end of June 2021.

 For periods in July, CJRS grants will cover 70% of employees’ usual wages for the hours not worked, up to a cap of £2,187.50 and employers must pay 10% (up to £312.50).
 In August and September, this will then reduce to 60% of employees’ usual wages up to a cap of £1,875, with employers paying 20% (up to £625).